yanndemel/crud-rest-gen/sample-app/petclinic-api-audit-custom/README.md

-#petclinic-audit-custom : Base class extended by the generated audit controllers for
+#petclinic-audit-custom : Base class extended by the generated audit controllers for customized audited model

+This project is used by [../petclinic-api-audit-custom].

 Java code
 =========